Nexus Gold (CVE:NXS) Sets New 52-Week Low at $0.02

-Shares of Nexus Gold Corp.
-(CVE:NXS – Get Rating) reached a new 52-week low during trading on Tuesday .
-The stock traded as low as C$0.02 and last traded at C$0.02, with a volume of 6340302 shares trading hands.
-The stock had previously closed at C$0.03.
+Nexus Gold Corp.
+(CVE:NXS – Get Rating) shares hit a new 52-week low during trading on Monday .
+The company traded as low as C$0.02 and last traded at C$0.03, with a volume of 118682 shares traded.
+The stock had previously closed at C$0.02.

 See Also